 The grounds are a haven for the naturalists and gardener since they contain many rare species of tropical plants and trees.
 The whole area is part of a tree preservation area, and what would be more idyllic than to wander through ornamental gardens with velveteen lawns and ferny nooks with fragrant flower beds, shaded by great shady trees overlooking some of the finest views of Devon.
 Near the top of the garden, where the new swimming pool is located, was a rocky pergola reconstituted as part of the 50th Anniversary of the opening of ‘Sidholme’ in April 1981, and the two lily ponds on the side lawn still remains an attractive feature.
 The roundabout on the front drive was originally a Victorian Orangey, the heating pipes can still be seen under the magnificent early flowering Camellia Trees.

 More history can be obtained from the shop at Sidholme hotel.

-Alongside our Speciality Break programme, we are proud to offer our truly versatile Stay as you Please option all year round (excluding Christmas and New Year).
+Alongside our Speciality Break programme, we are proud to offer our truly versatile Half Board Stay as you Please option all year round (excluding Christmas and New Year).

-You can book a minimum of two nights for a Stay as you Please holiday to make the most of these great value flexible stays.
+You can book a minimum of two nights on a Half Board Stay as you Please holiday to make the most of these great value flexible stays.